 Mining & Production:

 The Björkdal Mine currently produces mill feed from the open pit and from the underground mine, as well as from a stockpile of low grade material accumulated over the past quarter century.
 About 60% of the mill feed is generated by the underground operation and 40% from the open pit.
 Underground mining is accomplished by long hole stoping using an owner-operated mobile fleet.
 Access is by dual ramps from the open pit.
 Open pit mining is accomplished by a contractor.
 The plant includes multiple crushers, a ball mill and rod mill, a gravity circuit, and a flotation circuit.
 Four separate gravity and flotation gold concentrates are produced and sold to smelters in Sweden and Germany.
-Please click here for production and sales statistics.
+Please click here for operating statistics.

 Björkdal Optimization and Growth Projects:

 Mandalay acquired Björkdal due to the abundant improvement projects evident at the operation, for which capital and expertise was limited under the ownership of Elgin.
 These include:

 - The mine is one of the classic type-locations of high nugget-effect gold deposits studied by geostatisticians in the 1980’s and 1990’s.
 Over the generations of different junior company ownership, the difficulties of dealing properly with the nugget effect obscured the benefits of best practice orebody mapping, drilling, sampling and modelling.
 Mandalay will reassert best practice, which is expected to reduce total exploration cost by accelerating wide-spaced and infill drilling while reducing the previous practice of expensive exploration by large-scale drifting across and on veins.